Evangeline-Chang/Mapping-the-Billboard-Song-Trends/README.md

 - RQ4: [Yitong Ouyang](https://github.com/Yvette0512)
 - RQ5: [Yingtong Peng](https://github.com/bulala99)

+In this project, we aimed to address five research questions to further our insights as following:
 ### [RQ1](RQ1_sentiment_analysis.ipynb): Sentiment Analysis - 1
 What is the sentiment of lyrics by genre?
 Is there a trend through the past 20 years?